kiwicom/flask-ninja/docs/source/getting_started.rst

         "sum":3
     }

-Now you've just created an API that:
+Now you've created an API that:

 * receives an HTTP GET request at ``/compute`` ednpoint
 * takes, validates and type-casts GET parameters ``a`` and ``b``